cmu-phil/py-tetrad/README.md

 We will shortly expand available data types to discrete and mixed continuous/discrete, and expand the example files, perhaps one for each of several algorithms, though of course the entire Tetrad codebase is made available via JPype.
 Also more graphs translation methods will be added, in both directions, so that more graph methods can be taken advantage of in Tetrad from Python.

-Also, JPype allows Java interfaces to be implemented in Python, which should make it possible to use Python scores and tests in the (Java) Tetrad code, from the point of view of Python, though this hasn't been done yet.
+JPype allows Java interfaces to be implemented in Python, which should make it possible to use Python scores and tests in the (Java) Tetrad code, from the point of view of Python, though this hasn't been done yet.

 This already **replaces the older [py-causal](https://github.com/bd2kccd/py-causal) package for continuous datasets**, which used the buggy and hard-to-install Javabridge to connect Python to Java and used an outdated version of Tetrad, so please if you're using py-causal, watch this project and switch over as soon as it is stable.
 Also, if you're Python-based, consider using [causal-learn](https://github.com/py-why/causal-learn) algorithms where available.